OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 </pre>

 If a oneAPI ASP/BSP is installed, uninstall using `aocl uninstall path-to-oneapi-asp-install-location`, where `path-to-oneapi-asp-install-location` is provided under `BSP Install Location:` in the output of `aocl list-devices`.
 If you are prompted with a question to unset the FCD, type `Y`.
-If you are prompted with a question to remove OpenCL BSP configuration settings, type `Y`.
+If you are prompted with a question to remove oneAPI-ASP configuration settings, type `Y`.

 Sample output for `aocl uninstall` command: